masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 ### Level Goal
 The password for the next level is stored in the only human-readable file in the **inhere** directory.
 Tip: if your terminal is messed up, try the “reset” command.
 ### Solution
+There are many files in the `inhere` directory and we don't want to manually enter `cat` for all of them.
+We can enter `cat * */*` to display the outputs of all files and see which one is readable.
+This gives us the password.

+PW: `whWk7jZC0RTdopnAYKh`

 ---